 The foundation stone for Wartburg Castle was laid in 1067, dating it over a thousand years old.
 Widely recognized as one of Germany’s more famous castles, it’s one of the most well preserved with a rather interesting mixture of architectural elements that reflect its expansion and renovations over the centuries.
 While interior refurbishments are quite new, mostly dating from the 19th century, the exterior retains much of its original charm.

-As soon as we crossed the drawbridge and passed through the heavy double doors, we entered a small stone courtyard: in the center, a Gothic fountain decorated with ornate flowers and a winged dragon beast.
-Gazing up at the half-timber building rising above the fountain, the bailiff’s lodge marked the rooms that once harbored Martin Luther after he was excommunicated in 1521.
+The true beauty of the castle complex is inside the walls though.
+As soon as you cross the drawbridge and pass through the heavy double doors, you’ll enter a small stone courtyard.
+In the center is a Gothic fountain decorated with ornate flowers and a winged dragon beast.
+Surrounding that, stunning half-timber buildings rise above the fountain.
+Here, the bailiff’s lodge marks the rooms that once harbored Martin Luther after he was excommunicated in 1521.
 For months, he found sanctuary in the castle, translating the New Testament from Greek to German in a version that’s still widely used today.

 Who is this guy?!

 He actually had the nerve to apologize because he hadn’t gotten me something “tangible” that I could have on my birthday.
-Obviously he knows better.
-I’m not coompletely non-materialistic, but he knows me well enough to know that being queen for the day at Wartburg Castle and getting tickets to an event where we can make more memories is far better than baubles that sparkle.
+Obviously he should know better!
+What kind of gal wouldn’t eschew baubles that sparkle for the chance to be queen for a day at Wartburg Castle?!

 - Entry to the outer castle grounds is free with the exception of the Gun Powder Tower, which costs €0.50 (and doesn’t give money back, so bring exact change).
 A single adult ticket for the interior guided tour costs €9.